EverOddish/PokeStreamer-Tools/README.md

  * What about Pokemon in the PC boxes?
      * These are not supported yet
  * Why am I seeing strange behaviour? (missing Pokemon, fast switching, not updating properly)
      * Reading game memory directly is not always perfect.
-Try switch party members around, to see if the issue is corrected
+Try switching party members around, to see if the issue is corrected

 ### Credits

-A huge thank you to FractalFusion and MKDasher of Pokemon Speed Runs for their initial Lua script work! http://forums.pokemonspeedruns.com/viewtopic.php?t=314
+ * A huge thank you to FractalFusion and MKDasher of Pokemon Speed Runs for their initial Lua script work! http://forums.pokemonspeedruns.com/viewtopic.php?t=314
+ * A huge thank you to the 3DS modding community for their work on CFW, BootNTR, PKMN-NTR and others!
+ * A huge thank you to PokemonChallenges for helping me test all this!
+(Check him out at http://twitch.tv/PokemonChallenges)